 Test Participants must provide their own environment and connection details to connect to the DIP.

-For non-SIT LDSO Testing, the SI Test Team will make available configuration details of the DIP for connection.
+For non-SIT LDSO Testing, the SI Test Team will manage the environment availability.
+The SI Test team is not responsible for DIP onboarding.
+This activity will be managed by the non-SIT LDSO Qualification test team.

-For non-SIT Supplier & Agent Testing, the non-SIT Supplier & Agent Testing team will provide configuration details for the DIP.
+For non-SIT Supplier & Agent Testing, the SI Test team will manage the environment availability.
+The SI Test team is not responsible for DIP onboarding.
+This activity will be managed by the non-SIT Supplier & Agent Qualification test team.

-Test Participants not involved in SIT will need to pass Qualification Testing (either non-SIT LDSO, or Non-SIT Suppliers or Agents) and hence will need to use the UIT Environment.
+Test Participants not involved in SIT will need to pass Qualification Testing (either non-SIT LDSO, or Non-SIT Suppliers or Agents) and hence will need to use the UIT Environment, if they are unable to fully Place Reliance.
 Test Participants that have been involved in SIT may need to participate in Qualification Testing if they have Market Roles that were not tested in SIT, if any of the Market Roles that they didn’t test in SIT have different technology architectures to those tested in SIT or they have failed SIT.
 Please refer to [REF 08 MHHS-DEL1118 Qualification Approach & Plan] for details regarding Qualification.

 E2E Sandbox